List of Saw characters: Mallick

 Mallick, an arsonist and heroin addict, is one of the five victims in the main game in Saw V. Suspicious of the other victims, Mallick manages to survive the first trap, and is saved by Luba Gibbs in the second test at the expense of Charles Salomon's life, but Luba turns on him in the third trap.
 Mallick is rescued by Brit Stevenson who murders Luba, and the pair use Luba's body to close the circuits and open the door to the final room.
 In the final test, Mallick begins to understand his connection to the other victims that is through an incident, orchestrated by Brit, in which he burned down a supposedly abandoned building, killing eight people and leaving him guilt-ridden.
 Mallick and Brit, realizing that the victims were meant to work together to win, are forced to provide 10 pints of blood to open the exit door.
 Mallick passes out from blood loss as Brit crawls out of the room, and both he and Brit are taken to safety by Agent Dan Erickson.

-In Saw 3D, Mallick appears in Bobby Dagen's support group, wearing a cast on his injured arm.
+In Saw 3D, Mallick appears in the Saw trap survivors support group being visited by Bobby Dagen, who is filming a documentary.
+Mallick is shown wearing a cast on his injured arm.